Name: Freedom Monument (Споменик на слободата)

 "[I wished] to create a new kind of temple, one which will establish a new ritual that our time would accept, a temple in which there is no cherishing a fake piety, contrary to our present perceptions of life."

 To create the atmosphere for Rađenović's 'temple' structure, Čemerski created a massive array of nine distinct mosaic friezes, covering over 330 square meters, to tell the story of the history of revolution in Macedonia during the 20th century.
 Each mosaic depicts a particular tale within the greater progression of that journey.
 We will now look at each mosaic frieze in detail, exploring the historical meaning they are relating and what symbolic significance Čemerski may have hoped to impart.
-Most of the interpretation of these mosaics I source from a series of articles from 2003 by Kočani art historian Meri Arsova.
+Most of the artistic interpretations of these mosaics are ideas I sourced from a series of articles from 2003 by Kočani art historian Meri Arsova.

 Mosiaic 1: Lady of Victory